Practitioner Marketing The Difference Between Vetting Influencers and Practitioners

 - Act as a content distribution mechanism

-- May not already have a social following
+- May not have a social following

 - Do not pitch a product/service

-- Practitioners are a content creation mechanism
+- Act as a content creation mechanism

 Practitioners can certainly be influencers.
 But they do not need to be influencers to provide value, which gets to the approach.
-You will leverage influencers for awareness only, but you will leverage practitioners for awareness and credibility.
+You will leverage influencers for awareness only, but you will leverage practitioners for both awareness and credibility.
 Influencers will help you by leveraging their social media to mention and evangelize your product, whereas a practitioner’s primary benefit is producing content (such as blog posts) about what they know, and you are primarily responsible for distribution.

-While both influencer and practitioner marketing are not new, they have only recently been established within marketing practices, and this means that how they are used and measured is evolving.
-One thing to pay attention to during this process: In influencer marketing, in particular, there is some implied risk around legal representation of individuals, and negative impact when the influencer is caught peddling a product without clearly letting their following know.
+While both influencer and practitioner marketing are not new, they have only recently been established within marketing practices and this means that how they are used and measured is evolving.
+One thing to pay attention to during this process: In influencer marketing, in particular, there is some implied risk around legal representation of individuals and negative impact when the influencer is caught peddling a product without clearly letting their following know.